lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 The MPC contains all reported moving objects in the Solar System, and is not limited to those detected by LSST.
 Thus, the ``MPCORB`` table will have more rows than the ``SSObject`` table.

+For DP0.3, the MPC did not actually recompute orbital elements by incorporating on the simulated LSST data, but rather vice versa: LSST observations were simulated based on the MPC's orbital elements.
+Thus, the ``MPCORB`` table can be considered a truth table.

 For more information about Rubin's plans for Solar System Processing, see Section 3.2.2 of the `Data Products Definitions Document <https://docushare.lsstcorp.org/docushare/dsweb/Get/LSE-163/LSE-163_DataProductsDefinitionDocumentDPDD.pdf>`_.
 Note that there remain differences between Table 4 of the DPDD, which contain the anticipated schema